CLICK TO GO DIRECTLY TO that DAY☝︎

 One things people are usually concerned about when it comes to veganism is that they are not going to be able to get enough vitamins or nutrients or that they'll have to take a bunch of supplements.
 Now I am by no means a doctor or nutritionist or dietician but I can tell you that you can get all the nutrients needed through a vegan diet, except one.
 Let's start with the ones people get the most worried about.

 Iron: So as the chart shows, females need about 8-18 mg of iron a day while male need a little less, 8-11 mg.

 Calcium: A ton of people seem to think that cow milk is basically the only food that contains calcium and without drinking it, your bones are gonna get weak and eventually you'll develop osteoporosis.
-And that couldn't be farther from the truth because milk is actually bad for the bones.

 We need about 1,000 mg of calcium per day.